vvaidy/Qo-DL/README.md

 ```
 Enlarging the console window manually by dragging out from the edges might also work.
 The Linux builds are also affected by this.

+- The API has a limit of 500 tracks per playlist.
+I can't do anything about this.

 # Troubleshooting
 - If you are getting the message below and are 100% sure that you're inputting a valid URL, it's because of Qobuz's region lock.
 You'll need a VPN.
 ```